awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_AS.md

 INTERLEAVED
 Specifies that the data is sorted using an interleaved sort key\.
 A maximum of eight columns can be specified for an interleaved sort key\.
 An interleaved sort gives equal weight to each column, or subset of columns, in the sort key, so queries do not depend on the order of the columns in the sort key\.
 When a query uses one or more secondary sort columns, interleaved sorting significantly improves query performance\.
 Interleaved sorting carries a small overhead cost for data loading and vacuuming operations\.

-BACKUP \{ YES \| NO \}
-A clause that specifies whether the table should be included in automated and manual cluster snapshots\.
-For tables, such as staging tables, that won't contain critical data, specify BACKUP NO to save processing time when creating snapshots and restoring from snapshots and to reduce storage space on Amazon Simple Storage Service\.
-The BACKUP NO setting has no effect on automatic replication of data to other nodes within the cluster, so tables with BACKUP NO specified are restored in the event of a node failure\.
-The default is BACKUP YES\.

 AS *query*
 Any query \(SELECT statement\) that Amazon Redshift supports\.